 I learned through trial and error that fried falafels should be made with dried chickpeas instead of canned chickpeas.
 It’s the only way I’ve been successful in making falafels that hold their shape and remain crispy on the outside but fluffy and evenly cooked on the inside.
 Every time I’ve followed a falafel recipe in the past, it’s advised me to use canned chickpeas, however, they have all flaked when frying, lost their shape and mostly turned to crumble.

 So to soak the dried chickpeas properly, cover them with cold water overnight or for at least 8 hours.
 This just makes them soft enough to blend in a food processor.
-It’s unnecessary to boil them after soaking as some might suggest because they cook sufficiently when being fried as falafels.
+It’s unnecessary to boil them after soaking as some might suggest because they cook sufficiently when being fried or baked as falafels.
 Boiling the chickpeas actually just adds extra unwanted moisture to them and that’s the whole reason we don’t use canned chickpeas in the first place; too much moisture.

-Keep in mind: the falafel mixture should be a fine and crumbly texture rather than a hummus-like paste!
+Keep in mind: the falafel mixture should be a fine and crumbly texture rather than a hummus-like paste.

 More delicious vegan recipes

 - 1/2 cup dried chickpeas

 - 1/2 teaspoon baking powder

 - 1/2 teaspoon garam masala optional